OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/vrp-profile.md

 These features __must__ only be used to support migration across Standards versions and __must not__ be used to modify consent data that does not require migration.

 #### Payload-version header
 This header can be used to indicate the version of a payload being sent/received.
-It’s value is the _major.minor.patch_ of the API standard used to create it
+Its value is the _major.minor.patch_ of the API standard used to create it

 TPPs should check ASPSP developer portals for information on whether legacy formats will be accepted.